lsieun/EnglishDictionary/theme/animal_bird.md

 ## Attack

 - hawk: 鹰；隼 a strong fast bird of prey(= a bird that kills other creatures for food)
+- eagle: 雕 a large bird of prey(= a bird that kills other creatures for food) with a sharp curved beak and very good sight

 ## Night